sirajudheenam/sirajudheenam.github.io/docs/_posts/2021-07-15-ruby-basics.md

 # **************************************************
-# INHERITANCE - Only one class can be super class
+# INHERITANCE - Only one class can be a super class
 # Overriding -
 #

 #----------------------
 # Files & INPUT OUTPUT
 # __FILE__